intruderlabs/cvex/Pixeon/WebLaudos/Directory-Traversal/README.md

 CWE-35: Path Traversal

 ### Example vulnerable URL
-To find hosts vulnerable, you can use the following Google Dork:<br>
+To find vulnerable hosts, you can use the following Google Dork:<br>
 ```intitle:"WebLaudos"```
 <br>
 The first directories are customizable, so here are three examples of vulnerable URLs: <br>